chinesedfan/You-Dont-Know-Axios/README.md

 The extra design also brings about understanding pressures and shortcomings.
 Because you can't use a header with the same name with HTTP methods.
 But I think it should be avoided anyway.

-Let's ask a similar question like `method`, should `headers` be case sensitive or not?
+Let's ask a similar question like `method`, should `headers` be case-sensitive or not?
 The answer is derived from [HTTP specifications](https://developer.mozilla.org/en-US/docs/Web/API/Headers), too.
-The protocol has no requirements for it, which means case insensitive and everything will be send exactly as you requested to the server.
+The protocol has no requirements for it, which means case-insensitive and everything will be sent exactly as you requested to the server.

-After configed, `headers` may be modified in many stages.
+After configured, `headers` may be modified in many stages.
 If your headers become what you don't expect, please check and debug them carefully.
-Suggest to use hyphen connected [Pascal case](https://wiki.c2.com/?PascalCase), as axios doesn't handle case insensitive very well.
+Suggest to use hyphen connected [Pascal case](https://wiki.c2.com/?PascalCase), as axios doesn't handle case-insensitive very well.

 - Request and response hooks, i.e. interceptors and `transformRequest`.
 - `lib/adapters/xhr.js`,
   - `Content-Type` will be removed if `data` is [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) or undefined, in order to let the browser to set.
   - `Authorization` will be generated from `auth`.
-  - `xsrfHeaderName` will be set with the value from cookie `xsrfCookieName`.
+  - `xsrfHeaderName` will be set with the value of cookie `xsrfCookieName`.
 - `lib/adapters/http.js`,
   - `User-Agent` will be set if no user agent is provided.
   - `Content-Length` will be set to match the request data.